October 3, 2025 (5mo ago) — last updated March 6, 2026 (10d ago)

 3. Mismatched Life Goals and Ambitions

 A lasting partnership needs compatible visions for the future.
-When one partner’s ambitions pull in a different direction — career focus, travel, where to live — it creates ongoing tension and can be a dealbreaker.
+When one partner’s ambitions pull in a different direction — career focus, travel, where to live — ongoing tension can become a dealbreaker.

 An ambitious corporate climber in a big city may struggle to align with someone who dreams of a quiet rural life.
 These are not small compromises; they’re fundamental life-design choices.